Water guide

 What PFAS, PFOA, and PFOS are

-PFAS stands for per- and polyfluoroalkyl substances, a large family of synthetic chemicals used since the mid-twentieth century in products like nonstick coatings, stain and water repellents, and firefighting foam.
-Their carbon-fluorine bonds are very stable, which is why they are often called 'forever chemicals': they break down slowly and can persist in water and soil.
+You will see PFAS used as a catch-all term, so it helps to know what it covers.
+PFAS is short for per- and polyfluoroalkyl substances, a large family of synthetic chemicals that have been used since the mid-twentieth century in things like nonstick coatings, stain and water repellents, and firefighting foam.
+Their carbon-fluorine bonds are unusually stable, which is why you often hear them called 'forever chemicals': they break down slowly and can stick around in water and soil.

-PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate) are two of the most studied individual PFAS.
-They are the two compounds the EPA regulated most strictly in drinking water, which is why filter standards and certifications tend to single them out by name.
+Two names come up the most: PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate).
+These are two of the most studied individual PFAS, and they are the two the EPA regulated most strictly in drinking water.
+That is why, when you go looking at filter standards and certifications, you will see those two singled out by name.

 The EPA's 2024 drinking-water limits

+Here is the number to anchor on.
 On April 10, 2024, the EPA finalized a National Primary Drinking Water Regulation for six PFAS, with the rule effective June 25, 2024.
-It set enforceable Maximum Contaminant Levels (MCLs) of 4.0 parts per trillion (ppt) each for PFOA and PFOS.
-A part per trillion is roughly one drop in an Olympic-sized pool, which gives a sense of how low these limits are.
+It set enforceable limits, called Maximum Contaminant Levels (MCLs), of 4.0 parts per trillion (ppt) each for PFOA and PFOS.
+A part per trillion is roughly one drop in an Olympic-sized pool, so these are very low limits.

-The same rule set individual MCLs of 10 ppt for three other PFAS (PFHxS, PFNA, and HFPO-DA, the last commonly called GenX chemicals), plus a Hazard Index of 1 for mixtures of those and PFBS.
-These limits apply to public water systems, the utilities that supply most homes.
+The same rule covered three other PFAS at 10 ppt each (PFHxS, PFNA, and HFPO-DA, the last commonly called GenX chemicals), plus a Hazard Index of 1 for certain mixtures of those and PFBS.
+You can treat those as the supporting cast.
+They apply to public water systems, the utilities that supply most homes.

-The rule includes a compliance timeline.
-Public water systems were given time to complete initial monitoring and reporting, and additional years to bring water into compliance with the MCLs where exceedances are found.
-The EPA has also proposed adjustments to the compliance schedule, so the exact dates a given utility must meet can shift; the 4 ppt limits for PFOA and PFOS are the anchor figures to remember.
+If you are wondering when this all takes effect, the rule phases in.
+Public water systems got time to finish initial monitoring and reporting, and more years to bring water into compliance where they find exceedances.
+The EPA has also proposed adjustments to that schedule, so the exact dates a given utility must meet can shift.
+The one figure to keep in your head is the 4 ppt limit for PFOA and PFOS.

 How to find out if your water has PFAS

-If you are on a public water system, start with your annual Consumer Confidence Report (CCR).
-Utilities serving more than 25 people must publish one each year, and it lists detected contaminants.
-Search for your utility's name plus 'consumer confidence report,' or use the EPA's CCR resources to locate it.
-As PFAS monitoring data from the 2024 rule comes in, results increasingly appear in these reports and in state databases.
+If you are on a public water system, the easiest place to start is your annual Consumer Confidence Report (CCR), the water quality summary your utility has to publish each year.
+Utilities serving more than 25 people must put one out, and it lists what was detected.
+Search your utility's name plus 'consumer confidence report,' or use the EPA's CCR resources to find it.
+As monitoring data from the 2024 rule rolls in, PFAS results are showing up more often in these reports and in state databases.

-The EPA's PFAS Analytic Tools, part of the ECHO system, pull national datasets into a searchable map that includes drinking-water testing results and facilities that may use PFAS.
-It is a useful way to see what has been measured in your area, though coverage varies by location and reporting year.
+Another tool worth a look is the EPA's PFAS Analytic Tools, part of its ECHO system.
+It pulls national datasets into a searchable map that includes drinking-water testing results and facilities that may use PFAS, so you can see what has actually been measured near you.
+Coverage varies by location and year, so treat it as a clue, not the last word.

-If you are on a private well, no utility tests it for you.
-PFAS are not detectable by taste, smell, or color, so the only way to know is laboratory testing.
-Use a certified laboratory and follow its sampling instructions closely, because PFAS testing is sensitive to contamination from common household materials during collection.
+If you are on a private well, no utility tests it for you, so this part is on you.
+You cannot taste, smell, or see PFAS, which means the only way to know is a lab test.
+Use a certified laboratory and follow its sampling instructions closely, because PFAS testing is sensitive to contamination from ordinary household materials while you collect the sample.

 Which filter certifications actually address PFAS

-Not every filter reduces PFAS, and a general claim is not enough.
-Look for certification to a standard that names PFOA and PFOS.
-NSF originally created a dedicated protocol, NSF P473, for PFOA and PFOS reduction.
-In 2017 the NSF Joint Committee folded those requirements into NSF/ANSI 53 (for activated carbon and anion-exchange systems) and NSF/ANSI 58 (for reverse osmosis systems).
+This is the part that saves you money: most filters do nothing for PFAS, and a vague 'filters contaminants' claim does not count.
+What you want is certification to a standard that names PFOA and PFOS.
+NSF originally wrote a dedicated protocol for that, NSF P473.
+In 2017 the NSF Joint Committee folded those requirements into NSF/ANSI 53 (for activated carbon and anion-exchange systems) and NSF/ANSI 58 (for reverse osmosis systems), so that is where a current PFAS claim lives.

-In practice that means three certification paths are worth looking for: a filter certified to NSF/ANSI 53 with a specific PFOA/PFOS reduction claim, a filter still referencing the older P473 protocol, or a reverse osmosis system certified to NSF/ANSI 58 for PFOA/PFOS.
-Reverse osmosis is generally effective against a broad range of PFAS because it filters at the membrane level rather than relying on adsorption alone.
+In plain terms, you are looking for one of three things: a filter certified to NSF/ANSI 53 with a specific PFOA/PFOS reduction claim, a filter still referencing the older P473 protocol, or a reverse osmosis system, which pushes water through a fine membrane, certified to NSF/ANSI 58 for PFOA/PFOS.
+Reverse osmosis tends to handle a broad range of PFAS because it filters at the membrane level instead of relying on the carbon to grab them.

-One caveat on the numbers: the acceptance level historically built into these PFOA/PFOS certifications was tied to an older EPA health advisory and is higher than the 4 ppt MCL the EPA set in 2024.
-A certification confirms the filter reduces PFOA and PFOS to the level the standard specifies; it does not automatically prove performance down to 4 ppt.
-Read the certified claim for what it states rather than assuming it matches the latest regulation.
+One thing not to over-read: the acceptance level historically built into these PFOA/PFOS certifications was tied to an older EPA health advisory and is higher than the 4 ppt MCL the EPA set in 2024.
+So a certification confirms the filter reduces PFOA and PFOS to the level the standard specifies; it does not automatically prove it gets you all the way down to 4 ppt.
+Read the certified claim for what it actually says rather than assuming it matches the newest regulation.

 How to verify a PFAS filter claim

-Treat a PFAS claim like any other certification claim.
+Verifying a claim takes about a minute, and it is worth it.
 Look up the exact model in a certifier's public database: NSF at info.nsf.org/Certified/DWTU, WQA at find.wqa.org/find-products, or IAPMO R&T at pld.iapmo.org.
-Confirm that the listing names PFOA and PFOS specifically, not just 'contaminant reduction' in general.
+Make sure the listing names PFOA and PFOS specifically, not just 'contaminant reduction' in general.

-Be skeptical of 'tested to' language on PFAS products.
-A page that says a filter was 'tested to reduce PFOA and PFOS' but whose model does not appear in any certifier database is giving you the manufacturer's own result, not a verified certification.
-For a contaminant measured in parts per trillion, the difference between an audited certification and a one-time lab test is worth caring about.
+Be wary of 'tested to' language on PFAS products, because it is doing quiet work.
+A page that says a filter was 'tested to reduce PFOA and PFOS' but whose model is not in any certifier database is showing you the manufacturer's own result, not a verified certification.
+For something measured in parts per trillion, the gap between an audited certification and a one-time lab test is a gap you want on your side.

 Maintenance is part of performance

-A certified PFAS filter only performs as certified if you replace the cartridge or membrane on schedule.
-Reduction certifications are tied to a rated capacity, the volume of water the media is verified to treat.
-Past that point, performance is no longer covered by the certification.
+One last thing that is easy to forget: a certified PFAS filter only keeps performing if you replace the cartridge or membrane on schedule.
+The certification is tied to a rated capacity, meaning the volume of water the media is verified to treat.
+Once you run past that, you are outside what the certification covers.

-Follow the manufacturer's replacement interval, and if your water has tested high for PFAS, consider replacing media more conservatively rather than waiting for the maximum rated volume.
-The filter is a system you maintain, not a one-time purchase.
+So follow the manufacturer's replacement interval, and if your water tested high for PFAS, lean toward replacing the media a little early rather than squeezing out the last rated gallon.
+Think of the filter as something you maintain, not a one-time purchase.

 FAQ